METONAT0R/SettingsParser/README.md

 # SettingsParser
-File that creates and modifies entries for UserSettings.xml
+Class that creates and modifies entries for UserSettings.xml Features on GameLauncherReborn 3.0 as Advanced Game Settings.

 ## USAGE